From Russ to Russia – dolls collection

 Olina Wentzel was born on December 2, 1938 in Krasnoyarsk, Russia.

-She was a Russian theater painter, was awarded the honorary title – “master of the museum’s dolls”.
+She was a Russian theater painter and was awarded the honorary title Master of the museum doll.

 In 1986, the artist began to work on the creation of porcelain dolls in historical costumes.

-Most of her works are based on the world of literature: the plays of Shakespeare, the poetry of Pushkin, the tales of Hans Christian Anderson and others.
+Most of her works are based on the world of literature: the plays by William Shakespeare, the poetry by Alexander Pushkin, the fairy tales by Hans Christian Anderson and others.

 Olina Dmitrievna died on November 17, 2007.